golfsong707/DE-Job-Posting-full-ETL-pipeline-with-Airflow-Rapid-APi-/README.md

 ---

-Byron's Note: Make sure to replace [YOUR API KEY] in the `get_data_from_api` function with your actual RapidAPI key.
+Anungar's Note: Make sure to replace [YOUR API KEY] in the `get_data_from_api` function with your actual RapidAPI key.
 Additionally, fill in the Requirements section with the necessary versions of the required libraries and software.
 Feel free to add your GitHub profile link, and if you have any additional credentials or accolades, you can include them as well.
 Make sure the code is well-documented and adheres to best practices for readability and maintainability.